VegaDeftwing/OpGuidesHugoSrc/content/unpublished/tokipona.md

 <ol hidden id="footnotes">
+	<li>toki pona does have it's own <a href="https://en.wikipedia.org/wiki/Toki_Pona#Writing_systems"> writing system<b>s</b></a>.
+This can be input in two ways:

+The easier method is to use a font which converts words to their associated glyph as you type them, like <a href="https://wyub.github.io/tokipona/linjasike">linja sike</a> does.

+The second is by using a font that uses the ConScript Unicode Registery or <b>CSUR</b>.
+This is more complicated to setup, but it prevents all toki pona words being rendered as the glyphs, instead only displaying those that the author intentionally typed that way.

+Both methods will require a font to be installed, though the CSUR fonts will need a secondary input system as you'll need to be able to type keys that don't exist on your keyboard.
+This can be a mild pain to set up.
+Fortuantely, there's <a href="https://github.com/Id405/sitelen-pona-ucsur-guide/blob/main/README.md"> a good guide</a> for setting things up to use CSUR fonts and input.

-	<li>toki pona does have it's own <a href="https://en.wikipedia.org/wiki/Toki_Pona#Writing_systems"> writing system<b>s</b></a> but between the two competing standards, being mildly annoying to type, the requirement for a font to be installed, and then the requirement for that font to, yunno', actually work it's just not used <i>that</i>  much.
-You'll see it mostly used for places where space and style are important, such at titles of papers, album covers, etc. There's <a href="https://github.com/Id405/sitelen-pona-ucsur-guide/blob/main/README.md"> a good guide</a> for using it digitally, but that's still an extra barrier to entry.
+You'll see these writing mostly used for places where space and style are important, such at titles of papers, album covers, etc.

 When it does work, it is very pretty though: